code-monki/central-supply-catalog/docs/system.md

 ## Data Model

-Product records are loaded from `src/_data/catalog.csv` by `astro/lib/catalog.mjs`.
-Metadata JSON files in `astro/data/` describe categories, departments, manufacturers, publishers, and attribution records.
+Product records are loaded from JSON files under `src/_data/products/` by `astro/lib/catalog.mjs`.
+Metadata JSON files in `astro/data/` describe categories, departments, manufacturers, publishers, attribution records, and the catalog manifest.

 Generated product pages use the product SKU as the stable route key.
 Department pages are generated from category and department metadata, with pagination for large product sets.

 ## Search

-`astro/lib/catalog.mjs` generates the search document payload at `/_data/searchindex.json`.
+`astro/lib/catalog.mjs` generates search documents, and `astro/lib/generatedCatalogAssets.mjs` serializes the search payload at `/_data/searchindex.json`.
 The client search code lives in `astro/lib/catalogSearch.mjs`, `astro/lib/searchIndexClient.js`, and `astro/components/SearchResults.vue`.

 The search parser supports adjacent terms as `AND`, quoted phrases, `AND`, `OR`, `NOT`, and parenthesized groups.
 User-facing search syntax is documented on `/help/`; implementation details are documented in [site-search.md](site-search.md).